peace-and-harmony/Projects/README.md

 ## Results and discussion

 ### Exploratory Data Analysis
 As mentioned in the Introduction section, 19923 article information were used for EDA.
-The corresponding results are plotted in Figure 1.
+Let's start with the overview of the whole dataset.

 <figure align="center">
   <img src="images/access_citation_altmetric.jpeg">
-  <figcaption>Fig. 1 2D topic  distribution map of the generated 247 topics based on 16364 abstracts.</figcaption>
+  <figcaption>Fig. 1 Overview of the 19923 articles' metric information.</figcaption>
 </figure>

+>These figures are generated based on the summary of the overall accessibility.
+Overall published number of articles each year is shown in up left in Figure 1.
+Accesses per article shown on top right indicates the number of times an article has been accessed on average each year.
+Citation per article shown on bottom left suggests the number of times an article has been cited on average each year.
+Altmetric per article on the bottom right records the online attention the corresponding paper received.
+The source of the online attention was mainly contributed from social media and mainstream news.

 We can conclude that expect for those newly developed theories/techniques, many areas which somehow related with covid-19 are blooming starting from the end of 2019.